Is Periodontitis curable?

 This disease has stages too, and it gets progressively worse until your gums can no longer support your teeth and they begin to get loose.
 Eventually, they could fall out altogether, because you’ve lost bone mass at the section of your jaw that holds your teeth in place.
 Unfortunately, there’s no cure for periodontal disease.

 This doesn’t mean you’re fated to a future with no teeth.
-When it comes to matters dental, Parramatta Dental Avenue has a team of experts that are willing and ready to help.
+When it comes to matters dental, our dental clinic in Parramatta has a team of experts that are willing and ready to help.
 Because gum disease develops so slowly, our dentists can pace your problem and help you manage it effectively.

 Every day, a layer of plaque forms on your teeth.
 A lot of this bacteria is harmful to your teeth and gums, and you need to brush them off and get in between the teeth.
 Brush your teeth carefully using interdental brushes.
 Flossing also helps to remove the plaque that can cause your gums to swell and bleed.